Dynamical chaos in the integrable Toda chain induced by time discretization: The Toda Chain

 and then taking the limit $t\rightarrow +\infty$,

 The {\it largest Lyapunov exponent} $\Lambda$ and the corresponding {\it Lyapunov time} $T_\Lambda = \frac{1}{\Lambda}$ set the timescale on which a dynamical system becomes chaotic.

 In Fig.~\ref{fig:1} we plot the time evolution of the finite-time largest Lyapunov exponent $X_1(t)$ for both Toda and FPUT models for the same initial state with energy density $\varepsilon = \frac{H}{N} = 0.1$\footnote{ We obtain the initial state through the following procedure.
 First, set $q_n=0$ and select $p_n$ randomly from a uniform distribution in the interval $[-1,1]$.
 Next, uniformly rescale all $p_n$ so that the energy density $\varepsilon=0.1$ and eviolve this configuration for $T=10^5$ time steps with $ABA864(\tau=0.01 )$.
 The resulting $\{q_n,p_n\}$ is the initial state for the simulations.}, fixed integration step $\tau=0.1$, $N=100$ and $\alpha=0.25$.
 The $X_1(t)$ curves show a clear distinction between the Toda (integrable, black color) and FPUT (nonintegrable, red color) cases.
 Indeed, for Toda we observe $X_1(t)\sim \frac{1}{t}$ within the observation time window.
 This seems to suggest that the largest Lyapunov exponent vanishes, $\Lambda = \lim_{t\rightarrow \infty} X_1(t)=0$, as expected for an integrable system.
 In contrast, for the FPUT chain $X_1(t)$ saturates at a finite value resulting in a finite largest Lyapunov exponent $\Lambda\approx 4.75\cdot10^{-4}$, which corresponds to a Lyapunov time $T_\Lambda\approx 2\cdot 10^3$.
 In the inset in Fig.~\ref{fig:1}, we show that the relative energy error $\Delta E(t)$ obtained with the integrator $ABA864$ for a time-step $\tau=0.1$ oscillates well below the precision threshold $E_r=5\cdot 10^{-9}$ for both systems.

-In what follows, we demonstrate that the Lyapunov time for the discretized Toda dynamics is in fact finite, and the largest Lyapunov exponent is nonzero for a finite step size $\tau$ and enlarged computational time windows.
+In what follows, we demonstrate that the Lyapunov time for the time-discretized Toda dynamics is in fact finite, and the largest Lyapunov exponent is nonzero for a finite step size $\tau$ and enlarged computational time windows.